CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/faq.md

 4. If the problem persists, seek support from the CyVerse community.

-## Path Not Found Error in Windows
+## :material-help: Path Not Found Error in Windows
 In Windows, the backslash (`\`) is used as the default path delimiter, while the forward slash (`/`) is used in Linux and macOS.
 If you encounter a "Path not found" error, ensure the following:

 1. **Local Path**: Verify that your local path is correctly specified using the backslash (`\`) as the delimiter.
 For example: